When you’re growing fast, you don’t have time for bottlenecks. But social media image sizing? That’s a repeat offender.

 Resizing an image (and more) using Dash

-The easiest way to resize and manage your image assets is to use a digital asset management (DAM) system like Dash.
-That’s us.
+The easiest way to resize and manage your visual assets is with a digital asset management (DAM) system like Dash.

 But that’s not all.
 Here are some more resizing features that’ll help you manage your visual content:

-• Batch resizing: You can also do batch resizing by selecting multiple images and choosing a single dimension.
+- Batch resizing lets you select multiple images and choose a single dimension.

-• Image conversion: You can convert different file types: for example, you can convert a PNG into a JPG, ideal if you need to optimise your images for your online store
+- Image conversion allows you to convert different file types: for example, you can convert a PNG into a JPG, ideal if you need to optimise your images for your online store.

-• Set custom crops: You can set up your own custom crops for blog post cover images, email headers, website graphics—you name it.
+- Set custom crops for blog post cover images, email headers, website graphics—you name it.
 When someone in your team goes to download an image, they can select from these custom pre-sets without having to remember the dimensions they need.

 There are loads of ways you can resize your images in Dash, but don’t take just our word for it.
 See what Forthglade’s graphic designer, David Keefe, says about Dash’s resizing functionality.